11 B2B Sales Techniques That Win Deals in 2026

 5. Connect with the head decision-maker

-These leads, known as influencers, may be individual contributors within a team, team leads and managers, or would-be end users of your product or service.
-Although nurturing them is definitely worthwhile, you’ll want to also get in contact with the person who can make purchasing decisions.
+These leads, known as influencers, may be individual contributors, team leads, or would-be end users of your product or service.
+Although nurturing them is definitely worthwhile, you’ll also want to contact the person who can make purchasing decisions.

 6. Create FOMO

-• How much more competitive could the prospect become in their market with the help of your product?
-How challenging would it be to achieve this without your product?
+- How much more competitive could the prospect become in their market with your product?

-Of course, that’s not to say that you shouldn’t talk about all of the benefits and advantages your product offers.
+Of course, that’s not to say that you shouldn’t talk about all of the benefits your product offers.
 You should.
-But at crucial moments – like when your lead is expressing doubts, or the head decision-maker is skeptical – playing up on their sense of loss aversion can help you build their confidence in your company, and increase B2B sales.
+But at crucial moments, like when your lead is expressing doubts, playing up on their sense of loss aversion can help you build confidence and increase B2B sales.

 7. Focus on ROI instead of price